WHO WE ARE

 We help students with ASD explore and navigate college options before, during and through the college process.
 Additionally, we provide campuses and professionals with the tools and training to work effectively with students on the spectrum and to understand the challenges as well as the talents they bring.

-Our team of Jane Thierfeld Brown, Ed.D, Lisa King, M.Ed., Dr. Lorraine Wolf, Ph.D. and Laurie Ackles, MSW, has over 90 years of combined experience in disability service provision in a variety of college environments, including 4 year, public, private and professional institutions of higher education as well as 2 year community college and technical schools.
+Our team of Jane Thierfeld Brown, Ed.D, Amy Rutherford, LPC-MHSP, Dr. Lorraine Wolf, Ph.D. and Laurie Ackles, DSW, has over 90 years of combined experience in disability service provision in a variety of college environments, including 4 year, public, private and professional institutions of higher education as well as 2 year community college and technical schools.

 Dr. Jane Thierfeld Brown talks about her program “College Autism Spectrum,” which provides college-level support and training for parents, students, and professionals involved with the Autism community.
 Autism Live is a production of the Center for Autism and Related Disorders (CARD).